Sorry, no results were found for this search.

 $image = $manager->decode('test.png');

-// place another image
+// insert another image

 $image->insert('images/foo.png');

-// create a new resized watermark instance and insert at bottom-right
+// create a new resized watermark

 $image->insert(